Frequently asked questions about Telecommunications Service Priority (TSP).

 TSP users should have realistic expectations regarding when a request for provisioned services can be filled.
-The “provisioning due date” data field that users complete on the TSP Request for Service Users Form (SF 315) is not necessarily the date that service will be guaranteed.
-The service vendor is required to make its best effort to provide essential and emergency TSP services by the requested due date.
+The requested provisioning date is not necessarily the date that service will be guaranteed.
+The service vendor is required to make its best effort to provide essential and emergency TSP services by the requested date.
 However, a number of factors, including volume of provisioning and restoration requests and work site accessibility, may cause unexpected provisioning delays.

 Who or what is an Invocation Official?

 An Invocation Official is a designated individual with the authority and responsibility to approve the cost and criticality of a provisioning request for telecommunications service, certifying that the NS/EP service is so vital that it must be expeditiously provisioned.
-Invocation Officials include the head or director of a Federal agency, commander of a unified or specified military command, chief of a military service, commander of a major military command and State Governors responding to a state or local disaster and emergencies for which no Federal funding is expected to be requested.
+Invocation Officials include the head or director of a federal agency, commander of a unified or specified military command, chief of a military service, commander of a major military command and state governors responding to a state or local disaster and emergencies.
 Invocation authority may be delegated to appropriate individuals within their agencies/commands/senior state officials in writing to the TSP Program Office.